 The Centre Area Transportation Authority (CATA) provides frequent, no-fare campus/downtown service via the Blue and White Loops and Red and Green Links.
 Penn State also operates two no-fare Campus Shuttle routes that serve campus and downtown stops, including areas on the north end of campus not served by CATA.
-Additional CATABUS routes connect the campus with outlying communities like Boalsburg, Bellefonte, Pleasant Gap, and with shopping centers and businesses.
+Additional CATABUS routes connect the campus with the surrounding community, including shopping centers, apartment complexes, and other points of interest.
 These routes require a fare and students can pay with cash, bus token, or a long-term pass.